zpainter/iassist/content/about/regional-report-2007-2008-europe.md

 UKDAStore, a new research output management tool is to be launched mid-year.
-UKDAStore is a self-archiving repository capturing ESRC funded datasets that don\'t get accepted and enhanced by the UKDA.
+UKDAStore is a self-archiving repository capturing ESRC funded datasets that don't get accepted and enhanced by the UKDA.
 This links with the ESRC publications repository (Society Today) making links between data sources, data outputs and publications; based on the StORe (Source to Outputs) project.
 The project has been extended to